Maguette Gueye

-Maguette Gueye (born 30 December 2002) is a Senegalese footballer who plays as a midfielder for Spanish club Racing de Santander.
+Maguette Gueye (born 30 December 2002) is a Senegalese professional footballer who plays as a midfielder for Spanish club Racing de Santander.

 Career

 Partizani

 Born in Sakal, Louga Department, Gueye joined Albanian side FK Partizani Tirana on 5 September 2021, signing a four-year contract with the club.
 He made his senior debut five days later, coming on as a late substitute in a 1–0 away loss to KF Teuta.

 Gueye scored his first senior goal on 21 May 2022, netting his team's fourth in a 4–0 home routing of KF Kastrioti Krujë.
 He subsequently established himself as a regular starter for the club, being linked to FCSB, Villarreal CF and Hellas Verona FC in 2024.

 Racing Santander

-On 22 August 2024, Spanish Segunda División side Racing de Santander announced the signing of Gueye on a five-year contract, for a rumoured fee of around € 1 million.
+On 22 August 2024, Segunda División side Racing de Santander announced the signing of Gueye on a five-year contract, for a rumoured fee of around €1 million.